 Here’s some news I just got wind of.
 There were nearly 8.6 million visitors to the Hawaiian Islands in 2017 and 9.9 million in 2018.
+In 2020, even with the pandemic, there were still 2 million visitors.

 Certainly there is no better place in the United States to see.
 I’m biased sure, but come on… Even if you prefer cold weather and would rather go see Alaska first, Hawaii must be high on your list.
 I remember talking my mother into coming to visit Oahu for the first time.
 She had so many questions, so many fears really.
 She wasn’t sure it was going to be like the USA enough for her to enjoy herself I think.
 Maybe you also had some of those fears?
 I think they are common.